adamcesco/Unofficial-Scrabble-Library/README.md

     - This feature is now supported.
 4. ~~Increase the usability of classes for future users/editors of the project~~
 5. ~~Test and Optimize solution to prime for finalization.~~
-7. Provide an in-depth tutorial for users/editors of this library.

 ## References